handsontable/handsontable/docs/content/guides/integrate-with-angular/angular-custom-id.md

 ## Overview

-A custom `id` can be passed in together with other attributes to the `hot-table` wrapper element.
+Along with other attributes of the `hot-table` wrapper element, you can also pass a custom `id`.
 It will be applied to the root Handsontable element, allowing further customization of the table.

 ## Example